Adiabatic Solutions of the Haydys-Witten Equations and Symplectic Khovanov Homology: Comoving Higgs Bundles

 Let $K=\bigsqcup {}_{a=1}^k \{ (t, p_a(t), 0) \}$ be a braid in the boundary of $S^1_t \times \Sigma \times \mathbb{R}^+_y$.
 The collection of trajectories $\{p_a(t)\}_{a=1,\ldots, k}$ can be viewed as the image of a map $\beta: S^1_t \to \Conf_k \Sigma$ in the configuration space of $k$ distinct, ordered points in $\Sigma$.
 Equivalently, $\beta$ is an element of the loop space $\Omega \Conf_k \Sigma$.
 The homotopy classes of loops form what is known as the pure braid group on $\Sigma$.

-We are interested in the moduli space of solutions of the decoupled Kapustin-Witten equations. \begin{definition}[Moduli Space of decoupled Kapustin-Witten solutions] \end{definition} As before, we denote by $\mathcal{M}^{\mathrm{dKW}}_K$ the quotient by real gauge transformations $\mathcal{G}_0(S^1_t\times \Sigma \times \mathbb{R}^+_y)$ that vanish at the boundary.
+We are interested in the moduli space of solutions of the decoupled Kapustin-Witten equations. \begin{definition}[Moduli Space of decoupled KW-solutions] \end{definition} As before, we denote by $\mathcal{M}^{\mathrm{dKW}}_K$ the quotient by real gauge transformations $\mathcal{G}_0(S^1_t\times \Sigma \times \mathbb{R}^+_y)$ that vanish at the boundary.
 However, most of the upcoming discussions will focus on the infinite dimensional moduli spaces before modding out gauge transformations.

 Let us slightly change perspective and view the knot singularity data as part of the moduli of the problem.
-Assume, for the sake of simplicity, that all strands of $K$ are labelled by the same weight $\lambda \in \Gamma_{\mathrm{char}}^\vee$.
-Specifically, we will from now on view the moduli spaces $\widehat{\mathcal{M}}^{\mathrm{dKW}}_K$ of~\autoref{def:khovanov-moduli-space-kapustin-witten} as fibres of a bundle
+Assume, for the sake of simplicity, that all strands of $K$ are labeled by the same weight $\lambda \in \Gamma_{\mathrm{char}}^\vee$.
+Specifically, we will from now on view the moduli spaces $\widehat{\mathcal{M}}^{\mathrm{dKW}}_K$ as fibers of the following bundle:

-The fibre map sends each solution to the loop $\beta\in\Omega\Conf_k\Sigma$ along which the solution exhibits a knot singularity.
+The fiber map sends each solution to the loop $\beta\in\Omega\Conf_k\Sigma$ along which the solution exhibits a knot singularity.